 If you’ve worked on any project at management level, you’ll be familiar with the concept of operational risks.

 Operational risk management, in turn, is a continual cyclic process that includes risk assessment, risk decision making, and implementation of risk controls.
-Ultimately, the goal of these actions is acceptance, mitigation, or avoidance of risk, while also ensuring the resilience of IT systems.
+Ultimately, the goal of these actions is to achieve acceptance, mitigation, or avoidance of risk, while also ensuring the resilience of IT systems.

 Operational risks happen for an array of reasons, both internal (for instance, lack of stakeholder engagement and external — e.g. the vendor’s weak delivery culture.